Best hiking daypacks 2025 | Lightweight packs for shorter days, tested and rated

 All the packs recommended here have accompanied us for many hours on hillsides and mountains.
 We consider what each pack is ultimately designed for and test it against the design brief.
 We look at comfort and performance, but also the subtle ergonomics of features and how sustainably each pack is made.

-The models recommended here were tested and reviewed by James Forrest and Chris Williams.
+The models recommended here were tested and reviewed by James Forrest, Matt Jones and Chris Williams.
 James is a freelance gear tester and one of the UK's most high-profile writers who has been writing features and conducting outdoor gear tests for LFTO and Trail magazine for several years.

-Chris is a journalist and hiking fanatic from New Zealand and has been with LFTO as a staff writer and gear tester since 2021.
+Chris is a journalist and hiking fanatic from New Zealand and was LFTO's staff writer and gear tester between 2021 and 2024.

 Best hiking daypacks reviewed: